-With each contract, a schedule of capitation rates that meets the requirements established by Centers for Medicare & Medicaid Services (CMS) is agreed upon between the Commonwealth and each PH-MCO.
+With each contract, a schedule of capitation rates that meets the requirements established by CMS is agreed upon between the Commonwealth and each PH-MCO.
 These rates vary by geographic region and rate cell, and include a supplemental maternity payment that is paid for each delivery incurred by the PH-MCO.
 This section describes each of these components and how the risk-adjustment process is applied to the rates.